irisnet/irishub/docs/get-started/Join-the-Testnet.md

 ## Fuxi  Testnet

-The Fuxi testnet is used to provide a stable test environment for developers such as third-party wallets, browsers and other applications.
+The Fuxi Testnet is used to provide a stable test environment for developers such as third-party wallets, browsers and other applications.

 ## How to Use Fuxi Testnet

-### Step 1: Install Iriscli on Your Server
+### Step 1: Install `iriscli` on Your Server

-Please follow this [instruction](Install-the-Software.md) to get **Iricli** installed locally.
+Please follow this [instruction](../software/How-to-install-Irishub.md) to get `iriscli` installed locally.

 ### Step 2: Connect to nodes

 * RPC

-please use the following url as `node` in your iriscli query: http://rpc.testnet.irisnet.org:80
+please use the following url as `node` in your `iriscli` query: http://rpc.testnet.irisnet.org:80

 * LCD